 If you’re interested in a career in health, the prospects are bright.
-The health sector is booming for a number of reasons.
+The health sector, which is already Australia’s largest source of employment, has the strongest growth projections of any other industries – up 16.1% from 2017 to 2022.
 The main driver is Australia’s ageing population and a rising need for people to perform roles in both clinical and community positions.
 Statistics show that health is likely to be one of Australia’s key service industries by 2030, when 20% of the population will be 65 or older.

 Always wanted a job helping people, but not sure where to begin?
-Associate Professor Lynn Riddell, Deakin University’s Associate Dean of teaching and learning in the Faculty of Health, breaks down your future career options.
+Associate Professor Lynn Riddell, Deakin University’s Associate Dean of Teaching and Learning in the Faculty of Health and Dr Kate Anderson, Course Director of Deakin’s Bachelor of Health Sciences, break down your future career options.

-On the clinical side, important roles will include registered nurses, doctors, medical imaging specialists, dieticians and clinical exercise physiologists.
-By contrast, there are community opportunities in public health, social work, occupational therapy and psychology.
+On the clinical side, important roles will include registered nurses, doctors, medical imaging specialists, dietitians and clinical exercise physiologists.
+There are community opportunities in public health, social work, occupational therapy and psychology.
 In addition, more opportunities will come up in niche roles to support aging people.
 These might include helping to counsel people through later life decision-making, or diet and food innovation for older people.

 There are technology-driven job opportunities that don’t yet exist.
-‘People who can use data to understand population health and wellbeing will be important,’ she says.
+‘People who can use data to understand population health and wellbeing will be important,’ Prof. Riddell states.
 Because the future of health care relies on technology, there are many surprising emerging fields.

 ‘If people have an interest in robot design there’s a synergy with health,’ Prof. Riddell says, predicting a future where robotic companies are supplying more medical equipment.
 For example, refrigerated or heated robots might carry food to bedsides to improve the quality and safety of food in health care facilities.
 And given that we’re already seeing surgical robots and 3D printed body parts emerge as new realities, this is just the beginning.